GlobalStewardship2026/global-stewardship-charter-2026-public-review/README.md

 ---

+"What is the point of fighting wars while climate change consumes us?
+Wildfires, hurricanes, storms.

+Climate refugees and war refugees converging — a world where no one feels secure.

+What kind of future are we leaving for the next generation?"

 > *"The most powerful tool for changing the world is changing the story we tell about it — then acting from the new story."*

 ---